 - Stone Wall: Her offense is only decent, but thanks to her high HP, VIT and MEN stats and her Physical Resist + and Magic Resist + skills, she can take a serious beating, moreso than most other physical attackers.
 Which is rather appropiate for the character representing the infamously durable Nintendo consoles.
 But she is also the slowest character.

-- Took a Level in Kindness: Taking a cue from Victory, the Blanc of Re;Birth1 is much kinder than the Blanc originally featured in the first game, and genuinely cares for her citizens and seems to have a particular soft spot for Financier.
+- Took a Level in Kindness: Taking a cue from Victory, the Blanc of Re;Birth1 is much kinder than the Blanc originally featured in the first game (where she spent most of the Lowee segment pursuing Neptune and co., hellbent on killing them), and genuinely cares for her citizens and seems to have a particular soft spot for Financier.
 Even in her White Heart form, she sincerely thanks MAGES. for saving them in their fight with Ganache.
 The fact that she is more social than Noire says a lot.

 - Vitriolic Best Buds: Mild case of this with Vert, 50% because of Blanc's A-Cup Angst and 50% because of Vert being The Tease about it.